• Home

 Prerequisites:

-• Be a PADI Advanced Open water diver (or equivalent)
+• PADI Advanced Open water diver (or equivalent)

 • Obtain a dive medical signed by a physician